Verkhovskaya/pywire/README.md

 - Using more than one clock

 ### Sections in this documentation:
-[Blink example](https://github.com/Verkhovskaya/Valerian/new/master?readme=1#blink-example) (Look-up tables, logic slices and generating .vhdl and .ucf files)
+[Blink example](https://github.com/Verkhovskaya/Pywire/new/master?readme=1#blink-example) (Look-up tables, logic slices and generating .vhdl and .ucf files)

-[BRAM](https://github.com/Verkhovskaya/Valerian/new/master?readme=1#bram) (Look-up tables, logic slices and generating .vhdl and .ucf files)
+[BRAM](https://github.com/Verkhovskaya/Pywire/new/master?readme=1#bram) (Look-up tables, logic slices and generating .vhdl and .ucf files)

 # Blink example
-Valerian is based on a `Signal` class, which contains an integer value between 0 and 2**(size)-1.
+Pywire is based on a `Signal` class, which contains an integer value between 0 and 2**(size)-1.
 It is initialized as

 ```python
 Signal(bit_size, io=None, port=None, name=None)